vtexdocs/help-center-content/docs/announcements/en/increase-your-sales-with-a-new-order-authorization-screen.md

 ---
-title: "Increase your sales with a new Order Authorization screen"
+title: 'Increase your sales with a new Order Authorization screen'
 id: 7EXIgaESHfI46lkaZw9jrQ
 status: CHANGED
 createdAt: 2019-03-26T18:22:14.655Z